mikaelma/AngularProject/README.md

 There are still some bugs that needs to be solved and we have some ideas for further development.
 However, the application is working in its current state

 __Standardization of ingredients__

 As the application is now the user can add whatever ingredient he or she should choose.
 The problem is that we can not filter all ingredients.
 We could implement a standardization of more spirits.
 This would also make it possible to group drinks based on their base spirit upposed to only filterin them.

-__Fix filter bugs__
-Some bugs still remain with the filter function.
-We are experiencing loss of infinite scroll and some weird filtering happening some times when we add or remove filters.

 __Delete drinks__

 Add functionality so the user can delete the drinks related to the account.

 __Edit drinks__

 Give the user ability to edit drinks related to the accound.

 # First draft